rns21/RDK_Documentation/docs/docu/nov04/ccspcmagent.md

 # CcspCMAgent Documentation

-CcspCMAgent (CCSP Cable Modem Agent) is the RDK-B middleware component that provides cable modem management and TR-181 data model implementation for DOCSIS-based gateway devices.
+CcspCMAgent (CCSP Cable Modem Agent) is the RDK-B middleware component that provides comprehensive cable modem management and TR-181 data model implementation for DOCSIS-based gateway devices.
 This component serves as the primary interface between the RDK-B middleware stack and the underlying cable modem hardware, enabling remote management, monitoring, and configuration of cable modem functionality through standardized TR-181 parameters.

-CcspCMAgent provides real-time status monitoring, configuration management, and event notification capabilities.
-It integrates with the WAN Manager for connectivity coordination and supports both traditional message bus communication and modern RBus event-driven architecture for optimal performance and scalability.
+The component operates as a bridge between higher-level RDK-B management services and the cable modem Hardware Abstraction Layer (HAL), providing real-time status monitoring, configuration management, and event notification capabilities.
+It integrates seamlessly with the WAN Manager for connectivity coordination and supports both traditional message bus communication and modern RBus event-driven architecture for optimal performance and scalability.

 ```mermaid
 graph LR